The Big Match: The Big Match Revisited

 On 7 February 2008, ITV4 began showing old editions of The Big Match in its various regional and national forms on a Thursday afternoon, hoping to cash in on the sports TV nostalgia revival headed by the ESPN Classic channel.
 Each edition was from the same week 25 years earlier.
 The first series of The Big Match Revisited ran until 15 May 2008, coinciding with the end of the 1982–83 season.
 The programme mainly featured London Weekend Television's The Big Match but occasionally aired programmes from Granada Television (Match Time) and Television South (The Saturday Match).

 The second series began on ITV4 on 1 January 2009 and it covered the second half of the 1978–79 season.
 The first episode broadcast was Granada's coverage of West Bromwich Albion's 5–3 win at Manchester United on 30 December 1978.
 The series ran until May, concluding with the 1979 FA Cup Final.
 A mixture of The Big Match and Kick Off Match episodes were broadcast during the series.

 A third series began on BT Sport 2 on 10 July 2017, which covered the 1976–77 season, and was immediately followed by series 4, which covered the 1974–75 season.
 These two series were not shown on ITV4 until 2020.

 Series 5, covering the 1979–80 season made its debut on ITV4 20 February 2021.
 All episodes were from The Big Match.
 Season 6, which follows on with the 1980–81 season aired from 14 August 2021.

 Following the success of 'The Big Match Revisited', ITV commissioned 'Matchtime Revisted' which followed the same format, but using episodes of the Granada Television regional show 'Match Time', presented by Elton Welsby.
 The first series began on ITV4 on 26 February 2022, and featured the 1981–82 season.

 A seventh season of The Big Match Revisited was commissioned in 2023, and aired on ITV4 from April 2023.
 At 34 episodes it was the longest series to date, covering the 1977–78 season, while Series 8, looking at the 1984–85 season, started in December 2024.

-Series 9, featuring 1975-76, will be broadcast from May 2025.